Linuxander/ntfy_aws_deployment_iac/README.md

 1. Complete the prerequisites.
 1. Clone this repo and `cd` into it
 1. Deploy by running `terraform init` and then `terraform apply` commands.
-Copy the IP address in the final output.
+Copy the IP address from the final output.
 1. Configure the NTFY app on your phone using the copied IP address.
 1. Run any command in your terminal with NTFY commands to get success and failure notifications on your phone.